lttng/lttng-docs/contents/using-lttng/controlling-tracing/enabling-disabling-channels/intro.md

 events are contained in a specific channel, itself contained in a specific tracing session.
-A channel is a group of events with tunable parameters (event loss mode, sub-buffer size, number of sub-buffers, trace file sizes and count, etc.).
+A channel is a group of events with tunable parameters (event loss mode, sub-buffer size, number of sub-buffers, trace file sizes and count, to name a few).
 A given channel may only be responsible for enabled events belonging to one domain: either kernel or user space.

 If you only used the `create`, `enable-event` and `start`/`stop` commands of the `lttng` tool so far, one or two channels were